openwrt/openwrt/README.md

 Prepare the OpenWrt Build environment on Linux as described [here](https://openwrt.org/docs/guide-developer/build-system/install-buildsystem).
 Make also sure to install bspatch utility (bsdiff package).

+The SSIDs for wireless are OpenWrt and OpenWrt-5G and the key is extracted from urlader partition as printed on the sticker on the back of the device.

 To create the images:
 1. `git clone https://github.com/kestrel1974/openwrt.git`
 2. `cd openwrt`